rohitnaththakur/zenatix_IOT/README.md

 # zenatics_IOT

-# IOT ESP8266 file is having code for reciving the data from DHTT 11 Sensor
+# Zenatics.ino file is having code for reciving the data from DHTT 11 Sensor

 # It is done on Aurino IDE software